Amit Shah takes part in BJP's Pongal celebrations in TN

-Tiruchirappalli (Tamil Nadu): Union Home Minister Amit Shah participated in a grand Pongal festival celebration organised by the BJP Mahila Morcha at Mannarpuram here on Monday.
+Tiruchirappalli (Tamil Nadu), Jan 5 (PTI) Union Home Minister Amit Shah participated in a grand Pongal festival celebration organised by the BJP Mahila Morcha at Mannarpuram here on Monday.

-The sweet delicacy Pongal made with rice, dhal and jaggery with ghee added to it as flavour, was cooked in 1,008 decorated pots attractively arranged with sugarcane placed around them.
+The sweet delicacy Pongal made with rice, dal and jaggery with ghee added to it as flavour, was cooked in 1,008 decorated pots attractively arranged with sugarcane placed around them.

 Shah, who was accorded a reception upon his arrival at Mannarpuram, joined the party members in preparing the Pongal dish.